ivanovi/BindKit/README.md

 The key features of BindKit:

 - Created with the idea of extension.
-Three layers of abstraction allowing the modification of different aspects of the binding independently:
+A structure consisting of three layers of abstraction allow the modification of different aspects of the binding independently:

    - CREBinder represents a collection like class, which holds bindings (CREBindRelation) or other CREBinder instances.
 It may hold some additional contextual information (if extended).